Arcade City – The death of Uber, Lyft, Didi and Airbnb and all Gig companies

 Averaging all my pay in 2018 and 2019 I’m earning, on average, over $24 gross income per hour driving in Denver, Colorado metro area population 2.8 million.

 Sure, some days/nights I earn a little less and sometimes I earn a little more.

-To see over two years details of my daily and weekly earnings download a free copy of my Rideshare Earnings Case Study.
+To see over two years details of my daily and weekly earnings contact me and request a free copy of my Rideshare Earnings Case Study.

 The founder of Arcade City says he used to be an Uber Technologies Inc driver in Portsmouth, New Hampshire a small city near the Atlantic coast with a metro population around 22,000 people.

 The closest city with significant population is Boston, Massachusetts (4.6 million) which is about an hour highway driving from Portsmouth.
 On a map Portsmouth is clearly not a suburb of Boston… there is a whole lot of green space (state forest land) between the two cities.

 If I were working with someone wanting to give rideshare driving a try and lived in Portsmouth I would suggest driving to Boston to earn the most income because a population of 22,000 is simply not going to produce enough passenger trips to make rideshare driving pay more per hour compared to a minimum wage job.